Employee COVID-19 Resources, Testing, and Vaccine Information

 - All unvaccinated international travelers who have not recovered from COVID-19 in the past 3 months are recommended to get tested 3-5 days after arrival in New York, consider non-mandated self-quarantine (7 days if tested on day 3-5, otherwise 10 days), and avoid contact with people at higher risk for severe disease for 14 days, regardless of test result.
 Contact Employee Health to schedule a COVID-19 test if this applies to you.

 - Monitor symptoms daily from the day of arrival in New York through day 14;

 - Continue strict adherence to all recommended non-pharmaceutical interventions, including hand hygiene and the use of face coverings, through Day 14 (even if fully vaccinated); and

 - Must immediately self-isolate if any symptoms develop and contact the local public health authority or their healthcare provider to report this change in clinical status and determine if they should seek testing.

 There are a number of measures, including the vaccine, that can be taken to reduce your chances of getting COVID-19 no matter if you are at work, in public, or at home.
-From washing your hands, practicing social distancing, to following respiratory hygiene, there is opportunity to reduce your chances of getting COVID-19.
+From washing your hands, and practicing social distancing, to following respiratory hygiene, there is an opportunity to reduce your chances of getting COVID-19.
 Below is an educational flyer to communicate these measures.